-- 1. Check orifice visually for distortion and/or burrs. - 2.
-Check orifice size with orifice sizing drills. - If resizing is required, a new orifice of the same physical size and angle with proper drill size opening should be installed.
+- 2. Check orifice size with orifice sizing drills. - 3.
+If resizing is required, a new orifice of the same physical size and angle with proper drill size opening should be installed.

 The length of Dimension "A" determines the angle of Gas Stream "B".